kagezhao/langfuse_write_proxy/README.md

 Only ingestion endpoints are forwarded.
 Read, query, update, and delete API access is blocked.

+The proxy is stateless and can be deployed with horizontal scaling.

 ## Allowed Endpoints

 The proxy only forwards: